FATac/fatac.github.com/source/managing_solr.rst

             }
     }

-Note that search results consists in identifiers only (they are always indexed as 'id'), to get the full object data we use View services

 **How filtering works**

 Constructing filter parameter is quite simple.
 All we have to do is to chose what category value we want to filter from "facet_fields" section of JSON Solr result.
 Still in previous example, say we want to filter by Birth year and Country with specific values for each.
 Filter could be: "Birth:1930,Country:United Kingdom".